 |Searches everything on the internet, both scholarly and non-scholarly.||

 |Google Scholar||A scholarly version of Google; has the largest pool of scholarly articles.
 However, it is the least trusted platform because many retrieved articles are not peer-reviewed works.||

 Library's search engine; covers over 90% of the library collections at item level across disciplines and material types.

 Gets you full-text documents subscribed by the Library.

 Also allow you to search within a specific field (e.g. title, keywords), and refine search results using filters - All to help you find what you need quickly and effectively.

 Still not sure which one to use?
-Watch this video to learn the difference between searching the open web (Google), library catalog (OneSearch), and databases.
+Watch this video to learn the difference between searching Google and library databases.